Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Find out the distance between a process/assembly to a type.

 #### Instruction
-1. Select the Process or Assembly tab.
+1. Select the PROCESS or ASSEMBLY tab.
-2. Select the Version and Process name.
+2. Input the VERSION and PROCESS.
 3. Add filter according to a specific condition (optional).
 4. Get Results.
 ![Process's Types Overview](image/Process'sTypesOverview.png "Process's types overview")